While Romney didn't serve in military, many Mormons do

 The Church abandoned controversial religious practices such as polygamy under pressure from the government in the latter part of the century, and Utah became a state in 1896.
 Since then, Mormons have consistently served in the military and fought in America's wars.

-In modern times, Church leaders have touted the United States as "God's country" and believe that its existence fulfils a prophetic destiny, said Patrick Mason, an associate professor who holds a chair in Mormon studies at Claremont Graduate University in California.
+In modern times, Church leaders have touted the United States as "God's country" and believe that its existence fulfills a prophetic destiny, said Patrick Mason, an associate professor who holds a chair in Mormon studies at Claremont Graduate University in California.

 "Serving America is only half a step removed from serving God," he said.
 Mormon solders in Vietnam were basically told "you're doing God's work here strapping on your M-16 - just like Mitt Romney is doing God's work strapping on his Book of Mormon every day," Mason added.